-Our blog owner is by God-given nature and formal university training a gifted scholar in the realms of the social sciences and the humanities, which includes the realms of religion and faith.
-His gift of the Holy Spirit is the power of spiritual discernment.
 For the past 25 years, he has spent a substantial amount of his spare time studying Christian fundamentalism, conservative evangelicalism, and the so-called Religious Right in the United States.
-In addition, beginning with the famous Kansas State Board of Education Controversy (2004), moving on to the more famous Kitzmiller et al vs. Dover trial in Dover, Pennsylvania (2005), and then on to the Texas State Board of Education controversies (2006-2015), he has been a committed Christian Internet activist working hard against Christian fundamentalist and conservative evangelical attempts to take over government offices and institutions, in particular state/local school boards so they can censor or ban books; introduce pseudoscience and revisionist social studies into public school classrooms; and generally turn our public schools, their administrators, and their teachers into marionett puppets of Christian fundamentalism, conservative evangelicalism, and right wing extremist politics.
+He has been a committed Christian Internet activist working hard against Christian fundamentalists, conservative evangelicals, and members of the Religious Right.
+In particular, he has been actively opposed to fundie takeovers of state/local school boards so they can censor or ban books; introduce pseudoscience and revisionist social studies (a.k.a bold-faced lies) into public school classrooms; and generally turn our public schools, their administrators, and their teachers into marionette puppets of Christian fundamentalism, conservative evangelicalism, and right wing extremist politics.
+His activism began with the famous Kansas State Board of Education Controversy (2004); moved on to the more famous Kitzmiller et al. vs. Dover trial in Dover, Pennsylvania (2005); and then progressed on to the Texas State Board of Education controversies (2006-2017).

 More personally, though, I think what drives me is an anger, for it is the doctrines associated with fundamentalism, which I rejected as a teenager, that prevented me from understanding Christ, and from coming into that fullness of life which was God’s eternal intention for me.
 Knowing what I know now, and knowing “from the inside” how liberating Christianity is, I am enraged at the spiritual havoc and cost of fundamentalist ideology.
 I now see fundamentalism as a satanic ideology, a demonic possession: a cancer against which the Body [of Jesus Christ] must be eternally vigilant.
 Each instance must be excised and brought out into the light, thence to be cast out into the place where there is great wailing and gnashing of teeth.